intuition-dev/INTUITION2/_doc/docs/res.md

 - Server-less: No known end point.
 E.g.: CDN, AWS Cognito.
 Not server-less in Meta-talk: AWS Lambda
 - Team Player: Benefits group via Cloud Dev Environment, ex: CodeAnywhere+Meta.
 Selfish: Local dev. environment.
 - Front End Framework: Google/search for 'Front End Framework' yields Bootstrap, Bulma, etc. We have examples with a few in Github project of same name.
+- Meta: Building software that builds software.
+Has more than one level of meaning.

 ### Other: